Get matched with vetted scholarships and enter our

 Student studies the AP test changes

-The AP Exams are going through some major changes for the 2024 year!
-Hint about the biggest change: The AP Exam format has now entered the computer age!
-Keep reading below to learn what is different and how to prepare for the new AP Exams!
+The AP Exams are continuing to go through some major changes for the 2025 year!
+Hint about the biggest change: The AP Exam format has now entered the digital age!
+Keep reading below to learn what is different and how to prepare for the new digital AP Exams!

 Digital change